ryssbowh/craft-themes/README.md

 It is recommended to not use the root `templates` folder when using themes, if some templates are defined both in this folder and in a theme, the root templates folder will take precedence.

+A theme **cannot** override templates that have a namespace (ie other plugin templates), unless they register their templates root with the '' (empty string) key.

 ## Inheritance

 Themes can extend each other with the method `getExtends(): bool` of their main class.